-Fresh Fruit Chaat or fruit chat (An Indian style fruit salad) – Imagine all juicy, crunchy, fresh fruits in a bowl of pleasure with freshness of mint and hint of micro greens.
+Fresh Fruit Chaat Recipe or Fruit chat (An Indian style fruit salad).
+Imagine all juicy, crunchy, fresh fruits in a bowl of pleasure with freshness of mint and hint of micro greens.
 Squeezed lime juice, sugar or honey drizzle and chaat masala sprinkle.
 Here is the 10 minutes best fruit chaat salad bowl in North Indian style for you all to enjoy !

 In the world full of foodies and fitness freaks, I am jolted on both the sides.
 It is like chicken for dinner but fruit salad for lunch or vice versa.
 Microgreens on top of that is absolutely the cherry on cake.
 We Indians on the other part prefer a rather chatpata version of fruits too.